Hecatron/GBD.Audio.SoxSharp.Soxbuild/docs/New Build Process.md

  * http://stackoverflow.com/questions/31150635/build-error-in-visual-studio-in-perlio-h-and-iobuf

+### Build Projects - Visual Studio

+To build the library sources under Visual Studio / msbuild

+  cd bin
+  vs_build.py

-TODO
+### TODO Files

   * This only generates project files for libsox so far, we need to look at other projects next
+  * Linux support
-  * We need to copy the src/sox-14.4.2/soxconfig.h.cmake into the output directory and configure it to use external libs
+  * configure soxconfig.h.cmake in the sox cmake directory and set it to use external libs